philbull/clustering_z/README.md

-# clustering_z
+# Clustering_z
-Forecast code for clustering redshifts
+Forecast code for clustering redshifts (photometric galaxy surveys and intensity mapping) Depends on CCL, Numpy, and matplotlib.